By Heather Signorelli with contributions from FlexMedStaff

 Take the time to look at each of these metrics in your practice.
 Make sure to review these metrics regularly with your billing team.
 If they don’t routinely provide this information, then ask for it!
 Develop a habit of checking these top 5 metrics monthly and creating key performance indicators (KPIs) if the metrics aren’t being met.

 ***Dr. Heather Signorelli is a pathologist and physician executive in a large healthcare system overseeing clinical operations for hospital laboratories.
 She is passionate about quality improvement, workflow efficiencies, revenue capture, and business operations.
 She and her husband started National Revenue Consulting, a medical billing company, to help private practices thrive through a reliable service that supports workflow optimization and practice dynamics so they can increase their revenue.
 You can contact Dr. Signorelli at email@example.com if you need support to improve your medical billing metrics and revenue.
-You can also listen to their podcast at RevMD.
+You can also listen to your podcast at RevMD.